SprayDriftModels/CDM/README.md

 MonDep model translation and development

-- Something strange: Git push did not push to remote repository?
+-  Git push did not work if working under another .Rproj.
+This is confusing.